BtheGit/redux-redux/README.md

 }
 ```

 You might notice that I added actionType as the first argument instead of the third.
-That's because we don't always need an itemValue (for example when we delete something), and obviously our new changeState function needs an actionType to work correctly.
+That's because we don't always need an itemValue (when we delete something, for example), and obviously our new changeState function needs an actionType to work correctly.
 Some actions might not even need a second argument (itemType) if, for instance, all they do is delete everything, or change everything etc. Each action might end up needing different types of keys and values.
 If we hardcode the arguments our changeState function needs, it might get very tricky.
 So let's make it more flexible.
 Instead of passing in separate arguments, we can wrap all of the options into an object.
-That means our changeState doesn't really need to care about the order of arguments or which ones we give it -- only the if{} block needs to care.
-Well, with one big exception.
-The whole thing breaks if we forget to specify the action type.
-So we should probably do a check to make sure our new action object has a type key first.
-We should also check if the action argument is an object, and if it exists in the first place.
+That means our changeState doesn't really need to care about the order of arguments or which ones we give it -- only the IF block needs to care.
+Well...with one big exception: The whole thing breaks if we forget to specify the action type.
+We should probably do a check to make sure our new action object has a type key first.
+We should also check if the action argument is an object (and if it even exists in the first place!)

 We'll do one more thing to be dry.
 Instead of always looking up the action.type, we'll save it in a string (this makes things a bit clearer and saves a bit of typing when there are a lot of actions -- not so much in our example case).